Canon 700D vs Fujifilm X-T2

-The Canon EOS 700D (called Canon T5i in some regions) and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in March 2013 and July 2016.
+The Canon EOS 700D (called Canon T5i in some regions) and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in March 2013 and July 2016.
 The 700D is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 700D vs Fujifilm X-T2

 The physical size and weight of the Canon 700D and the Fujifilm X-T2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (8 percent) than the Canon 700D.
 Moreover, the X-T2 is markedly lighter (13 percent) than the 700D.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.